Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 For using them, you just need to have [Node.js](https://nodejs.org/en/) installed on your computer 🤖

 If you want an independent & still simple way to bundle them, you can try [Parcel](https://parceljs.org/).
-I tested it for my first side project with Vue and it was a real quick starter.
+I {% post_link 11-parcel-with-vue tested it %} for my first side project with Vue and it was a real quick starter.

 All this building intro get us to…